merken/netCoreBuild/ReadMe.md

 Hi,

-This project started off as a hobby to see the possibilities of having a one-click miniature CI-environment for a aspnet core application.
+This project started off as a hobby to see the possibilities of having a one-click miniature CI-environment for an aspnet core application.

 Build the docker image like so :